 Housing & meals

 Students live in the Griffith College Halls of Residence.
 The residence hall is centrally located, a 10-minute walk from St. Stephen’s Green in the Dublin city center.
 The residence hall consists of 184 suites with 24-hour security.
-Each suite consists of a living area, 1 to 3 bedrooms, bathroom and a kitchenette.
+Each suite consists of a living area, 1 to 3 bedrooms, bathroom and kitchenette.
 Most bedrooms are double occupancy.
-The suites are furnished, including a TV and internet access.
+The suites are furnished with internet access.
 Laundry facilities are available in the Residence Hall.

 The campus pub serves hot meals during the day.
 Students can also prepare food in their suites.
 Several grocery stores are located near the campus.
 For a change in scenery, there are several pubs and cafes near campus and in the center of town where you can get good “pub grub.”
 Fried fish, chips (fries) and mushy peas, or Irish bangers (sausages) with mash (mashed potatoes) are great examples of the filling meals these places serve.